Chevrolet Impala owners have reported 27 problems related to transmission gear slipping (under the power train category).

 I purchased a 2007 chevy Impala lt with 52,000 on 5.
 27. 10.
 The car is unsafe, makes loud road noise, the tires are wearing out funny, even tho the car was perfect when I bought it.
 The brand new tires are wearing out funny, I took it to 2 shops, had rotors replaced that were warped, balanced, and rotated tires, tomorrow getting it aligned again, the dealer aligned it when I purchased it less than a month ago.
 The tires also need balanced again even tho I got it done a week ago.
 I don't feel safe driving this car it has a serious defect with the car not the tires, some kind of alignment problem a gm defect, and I'm seeing alot of others same the same thing as me on the forums about the 2007 Impala.
 The transmission slips when taking off from a light in city at low speeds, I push the gas peddle just a little bit to speed up like a car is designed to do but the rpms go up but the car does not speed up to keep up with traffic, I push the gas peddle down half way and the overdrive kicks in without expecting it and it speeds up like a rocket in 30mph traffic.
 The car struggles and kicks its overdrive in to just speed up in the city, something isn't right with this.
 Im afraid to drive on the highway with the tire wear issue, the tires are being ruined and no excuse for it.
 Im saving and filing all repairs done to my Impala. . .
 I really am afraid to drive this car over 50mph, I don't think my life should be at risk because gm slapped together a car without making it safe.
 I don't feel safe driving the car, it doesn't handle or stir that well either, not very responsive.
 I'm shocked that gm put out such a vehicle, it's a mess and I don't get it? it's a factory problem gm overlooked and not willing to recall.
 They should considering it's unsafe.
 The car has other issues as well. .
 A warning light came up saying driver side airbag not working, it corrected itself and went away, I hope the airbags are working properly? my girlfriend sits in that seat.
 I want her safe.
-This problem occurred on 06/14/2010.

 I am writing to complain about the 4t65e-hd transmission in general motor's lineup of v8 powered w-body platform cars.
 I have experienced many issues of this transmission slipping and hesitating on acceleration from a stop.
 I have been experiencing the issue for about 30k miles now.
 The car is not beaten, or driven hard at all.
 All my routine maintenance has been done.
 I first took it to the dealer to complain about the slipping transmission, and even though the tech felt the transmission issue, I was told that unless the transmission is throwing a code, there is nothing that they could do for me.
 I have put about $500 into work on this transmission so far with minimum success.
 I have flushed the transmission totally, which seemed to have fixed the transmission for about a week.
 Another thing that I attempted per the reccomendation of a gm master tech was to change the valve body.
 Which I did and it corrected the issue for 3 days.
 Now the transmission is slipping when driving on the highway at a constant speed/rpm. .
 Almost like it feels the motor is misfiring.
 I have checked the fluid level, and the fluid.
 The level is fine and the fluid is not burnt.
 I feel that gm needs to step up and rectify the problem of these garbage transmissions.
 I have owned 2 other cars with the same transmission (95 monte carlo z34 and a 01 pontiac gtp).
 Both vehicles experienced these same issues and the transmissions blew up.
 Why would gm continue to use such a weak major component.
 I know of 100+ other v8 w-body owners experiencing these same issues.
-The failure date was Thu., Jan.
-1, 2009.

 See all problems of the 2001 Chevrolet Impala.

-The car involved is a 2001 Chevrolet Impala.
 While driving transmission slipped gears and lurched forward.
 Dealer replaced the original transmission with a rebuilt transmission.
 The rebuilt transmission also slipped gears and lurched forward.
 When vehicle was brought to the dealer on first failure of transmission, consumer noticed that the color of the fluid in the trans axle was different from the one in the bottle.
 Consumer decided to replace the transaxle and fluid after vehicle was driven for a number of miles because the fluid color gets darker.
 After repair, just after warranty period, transmission blew up then vehicle quit driving forward; transmission technician and could not tell the cause of failure.
 Consumer spoke to the service department manager and said there was a possibility of an axle bearing or bearing failure.

 |Problem Category||Number of Problems|